rystecher/stubhub_price_alert/README.md

 # Stubhub Price Alert
 Get a text notification when an event you want to attend reaches a certain price on Stubhub!
-This script will check Stubhub for a ticket at a price you specify, and if it finds one, sends you a text message linking you directly to that ticket!
+This script will check Stubhub for a ticket at a price you specify, and if it finds one, sends you a text message linking you directly to that ticket.

 # Dependancies
 To install dependencies run: <code>pip install -r requirements.txt</code>